andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ### Autovacuum

 PostgreSQL runs an autovacuum process in the background to remove dead tuples.
 Dead tuples are the result of a multiversion model ([MVCC](https://www.postgresql.org/docs/9.5/mvcc-intro.html)).
+Dead tuples are also called dead rows or "bloat".
+Bloat can also exist for indexes.

-There are two parameters to tune, "scale factor" and "threshold".
+There are two parameters related to triggering the AV process and workers "scale factor" and "threshold", which can be configured for all tables or per-table.

 In [routine vacumming](https://www.postgresql.org/docs/9.1/routine-vacuuming.html), the two options are listed: